rsksmart/RSKIPs/IPs/RSKIP106.md

 #### Validations

 - `xpub` must be a valid base58check-encoded extended public key (either for mainnet or testnet).

+#### Gas cost

+This method has a fixed cost of 6,800 gas units.
+On top of that, normal transaction gas costs apply.

 #### Sample usage